 Limitations on this are as follows:

-- Once the failover happens it will not go back to the primary until zDC is restarted or all but the primary zRemotes are stopped.
+- Once the failover happens, it won't return to the primary until zDC is restarted or all but the primary zRemotes are stopped.

 libdtzagent.so) by setting